5th Foreign Infantry Regiment: Prior to the Second World War

 The regimental colours were received on May 7, 1932, at Son Tay.
 On September 7, 1932, the 4th Battalion was dissolved.
 With the regiment down to only three battalions, the units were regrouped in Hanoi.

 In 1936, General Buhrer considered the expansion of the regiment's field of action.
 The command envisaged the possibility of exterior actions and provided two supply routes.
-This allowed for the movement of strategic motorized vehicules depending on the needs of the situation.
+This allowed for the movement of strategic motorized vehicles depending on the needs of the situation.
 The first supply route linked Hai Phong to Phong Saly and the second linked Tonkin to the south of Indochina.

 The 5th Foreign Infantry Regiment rotated its battalions to execute major construction works, one of which was the strategic route between Campha and Tien Yen.
 The legionnaires were in charge of the supervision of local inhabitants, but also contributed to the construction of pasture centres in Mont Bavi and Khang Kay (Laos), as well as the expansion of those in Chapa and Tam Dau.